Loading…

 Sr Principal Developer Advocate, IBM

-Kevin Dubois is often featured as a (keynote) speaker at conferences around the world, where he shares his passion and knowledge about developer experience, open source, cloud native development and Java.
+Kevin Dubois is often featured as a (keynote) speaker at conferences around the world, where he shares his passion and knowledge about developer experience, open source, AI, cloud native development and Java.
 He is also an author, java Champion, and an accomplished software architect...
 Read More →

 avatar for Daniel Oh